 I had nine, nine big ones, and then I don't remember how many we bought from Dilsaver, it was 20 or more, a whole bunch of them.
 But they were less horsepower, like say 300 to 1200 horsepower.
 But I operated that as a separate fleet, because I wanted to keep the offshore wage, because you couldn't pay the same wage inland that you could pay offshore.
 So I didn't want to [combine] companies.
 How do you explain this guy working for the same company making much less?
 Putting in the same hours.
 For the reason for that you've got to insure inshore people that would never work offshore.
 And vice versa, offshore people that would never work inshore.
-It takes a different breed of man for inside outside.
-The hazards are greater inshore than they are offshore, but because of the depth and the size of the ocean, people get scared.
-And they will not work offshore.
+It takes a different breed of man for outside.
+The hazards are greater inshore than they are offshore.
 But it's more dangerous inshore because you can wipe out a bridge or get hit by a barge, or the traffic is so much confined in a small or narrow space, and then there's fog and stuff that doesn't bother you offshore like it does here.
 Because radar will show you 20 miles away what's around you.